GGonnerman/CS4550_Compiler/doc/prerelease_README.md

     - Now you can run the program validator against programs like `python src/compiler/programs/compile.py $'function main(): integer 1'` and see the generated tm code

 #### Running Tests

-Before running tests (specifically for the compiler), ensure that you have a version of tm-cli-go compiled for your machine (ideally with increase imem and dmem).
-This file should be placed inside of the tests directory and named `tm_cli_go` to ensure test functionality.

 ##### Running All Tests